karma-coin/karmachain/docs/testnet-validator.md

 cd karmachain
 ```

-## Preparing a node
+## Preparing your node

-- Build a docker image of your node
+Build a docker image of your node.

 ```bash
 docker build . --tag karmachain-node
 ```

-## Running a node
+## Running your node

 ```bash
 docker run \